twosigma/beakerx/core/README.md

 ##Open Source Software

-Beaker was built as an internal Two Sigma project but is now being released to the public under the Apache 2.0 license.
-Is currently available to contributors via a private GitHub repo and will be made public in the near future.
+Beaker was built as an internal Two Sigma project and is now released to the public under the Apache 2.0 license.

 #Running Beaker